m1ndflay3r/lemon/README.md

 If you generate a packagelist from a preexisting system, you will need to manually copy it to the **lists** folder within lemon on the arch install iso.

+Note: If you have any AUR packages installed, they will be added to the auto-generated list as well.
+In this case, it is highly recommended to enable both AURPACKAGELIST and RETRYASAUR in lemon.conf.

 .
 <h5>step 4:</h5>